Quantum Vacuum energy as the origin of Gravity: Emergence of Einstein's equations from a Gravitational Casimir effect

 \section{Emergence of Einstein's equations from a Gravitational Casimir effect}

 In this section we formulate a gravitational version of the electromagnetic Casimir effect.
+These considerations are independent of the specific QFT details that lead to the formula \eqref{rhovacg}.
+In this section we only assume that it is well-defined and finite, and will turn to the implications of the formula \eqref{rhovacg} in the next section.
 Without assuming Einstein's field equations, we present heuristic arguments for how they emerge in this context.
-These arguments lead to the formula \eqref{GMach} for Newton's constant $G_N$ expressed in terms of length and energy scales in the Universe.
-This doesn't rely on the explicit formula \eqref{rhovacg} for $\rhovac$, where its implications will be studied in the next section.
+These arguments lead to the formula \eqref{GMach} for Newton's constant $G_N$ expressed in terms of length and energy scales in our model universe.
+The discussion of this section is not absolutely necessary for understanding the remainder of this article.
+The reader may prefer to simply assume Einstein's field equations and move onto the next section where QFT properties of $\rhovac$ are invoked.

 Let us first review the electromagnetic Casimir effect, which is well understood theoretically and has been measured \cite{Casimir}.
 This Casimir effect requires two uncharged, parallel conducting plates in vacuum separated by a distance $L$.
+The plates are required to radiate and confine photons between the plates.
 The energy density of quantized photons between the plates $\rho_{\rm rad}$ leads to a measurable force between the plates $F = \d_L E$ where $E = \rho_{\rm rad} \cdot V$ where $V$ is the volume between the plates.
-It is important to point out that the theoretical predictions, which are confirmed in the measurements, do not measure the vacuum energy density $\rhovac$ but rather the energy density of free photons to leading order, whose pressure is $p = w \rho_{\rm rad}$, where $w=1/3$, whereas genuine vacuum energy density has $w=-1$.
-In fact, since the free theory of photons is conformally invariant, it's vacuum energy density $\rhovac =0$.
+It is important to point out that the theoretical predictions, which are confirmed in the measurements, do not measure the vacuum energy density $\rhovac$ but rather the energy density of {\it free} photons to leading order, whose pressure is $p = w \rho_{\rm rad}$, where $w=1/3$, whereas genuine vacuum energy density has $w=-1$.
+In fact, since the theory of non-interacting photons is conformally invariant, it's vacuum energy density $\rhovac =0$ in the leading conformal limit.